ibm-cloud-docs/cis/sampling.md

 While ABR sampling resolution isn’t always visible, the number of rows read is a good indicator: the more rows read, the higher the resolution and reliability of the results.

 ## Other considerations
-{: #additional-considerations-sampling}
+{: #other-considerations-sampling}

 When sampling occurs

-:   Sampling is typically applied to high-traffic datasets where full data metrics are impractical.
+Sampling is typically applied to high-traffic datasets where full data metrics are impractical.
     For smaller datasets, full data analysis is often performed without sampling.

 Sampling rates

-:   Sampling rates vary depending on the dataset and product.
+Sampling rates vary depending on the dataset and product.
 CIS helps ensure that sampling rates are consistent within a single dataset to maintain accuracy across queries.

 Impact on metrics

-:   While sampling reduces the volume of processed data, aggregated metrics like totals, averages, and percentiles are extrapolated based on the sample size.
+While sampling reduces the volume of processed data, aggregated metrics like totals, averages, and percentiles are extrapolated based on the sample size.
 This ensures that the reported metrics represent the entire dataset accurately.

 Limitations

-:   Sampling might not capture rare events with low occurrence rates.
+Sampling might not capture rare events with low occurrence rates.

 Sampling in metrics interfaces

-:   GraphQL API: Sampling metadata is included in the query response.
+* GraphQL API: Sampling metadata is included in the query response.
 For more information, refer to the sampling [GraphQL Analytics API] documentation.
-:   Workers Analytics Engine: For more information, refer to the [Workers Analytics Engine] documentation.
+* Workers Analytics Engine: For more information, refer to the [Workers Analytics Engine] documentation.
-:   Dashboard Analytics: Displays an icon with the sampled percentage of data, if sampled data was used for the visualization.
+* *Dashboard Analytics: Displays an icon with the sampled percentage of data, if sampled data was used for the visualization.

 ## Sampled datasets
 {: #sampled-datasets}